-B-Roll 156th LRS supports 52nd LRS during readiness exercise
+B-roll 156th LRS supports 52nd LRS during readiness exercise

-B-roll package of U.S. Airmen with the 156th Logistics Readiness Squadron, Puerto Rico Air National Guard, and the 52nd Logistics Readiness Squadron, retrieve mission oriented protective posture training gear to issue during the Saber Knight Readiness exercise at Spangdahlem Air Base, Germany, May 6, 2024.
-Saber Knight Readiness Exercise 24-01 incorporated lessons learned from previous exercises and tested the 52nd Fighter Wing’s ability to rapidly generate F-16 Fighting Falcon sorties; execute base defense operations during simulated threats including chemical, biological, radiological, and nuclear (CBRN) attacks; and further develop and execute command, control, and communication (C3) tactics in support of contingency and war-time operations.
+B-roll package of U.S. Airmen with the 156th Logistics Readiness Squadron, Puerto Rico Air National Guard, and the 52nd Logistics Readiness Squadron, train how to inspect and operate a 10K all-terrain forklift at Spangdahlem Air Base, Germany, May 8, 2024.
+The 156th LRS integrated with the 52nd LRS as a force multiplier, assisting with daily operations, augmenting capabilities in support of the 52nd Fighter Wing Saber Knight Readiness Exercise 24-01 and exchanging best practices during training.
 (U.S. Air National Guard video by Master Sgt.
 Rafael D. Rosa)

 |Date Taken: